 Getting the wrong insurance at least costs you money and at worst, it can mean that you’re not covered for exactly the situation you were trying to cover.
-Therefore, it makes sense to get an insurance broker, who deals with it everyday, rather than try to decide yourself when it’s something you’re likely to do, last minute, when a premium comes up for renewal.
-Here are 6 reasons why it pays to get an insurance broker.
+Therefore, it makes sense to get an insurance broker, who deals with it every day, rather than try to decide yourself when it’s something you’re likely to do, last-minute when a premium comes up for renewal.
+Here are 6 good reasons on why to use an insurance broker:

 1. It’s Free.

 Brokers provide a free service to you as a consumer.
 They earn their money by earning a commission on the policies they sell, and they will have agreements with all the major insurance companies so they aren’t more preferential to one or another.